IBM/event-streams/_10.5/02-installing/07-configuring.md

 ### Kafka access

-All examples provided for {{site.data.reuse.short_name}} include an external listener for Kafka and varying internal listener types by default.
+Sample configurations  provided for {{site.data.reuse.short_name}} typically include an external listener for Kafka and varying internal listener types by default.
 The supported external listener is of type `route`.
 This indicates the use of an {{site.data.reuse.openshift_short}} route, and it can have either `tls` or `scram-sha-512` configured as the authentication mechanisms.

 The following example snippet defines an external listener that exposes the Kafka brokers using an {{site.data.reuse.openshift_short}} route with SCRAM-SHA-512 authentication enabled.